redwrasse/convstacks/README.md

 Docs are built with [Sphinx](https://www.sphinx-doc.org/en/master/).
 For the time being please build docs locally, following this [script](./update_docs).
 Some of the documentation has been copied into this readme.

+### Building blocks API

+A standardized API is intended to build models from constituent building blocks: dilated convolutions, skip-residual connections, activations, possible discretization.
+This is a work in progress -tbd.

 ### Datasets